 The standard of education and schools in Zambia is variable.
-The public schooling system remains poorly funded and lacking resources, while there are a number of good private and international schools in the country, offering a superior quality of education.
+The public schooling system remains poorly funded and lacking resources, However, there are a number of good private and international schools in the country, offering a superior quality of education.

 The majority of expats living in Zambia choose to send their children to international schools.
-These schools mostly follow the American or British curricula and are located in Lusaka.
+These schools mostly follow the American or British curricula and are often located in Lusaka.
 Expats living outside the main cities or towns in Zambia may struggle to find suitable schools for their children, and may consider homeschooling as an option.

 Public schools in Zambia

 In Zambia, public schooling is free and compulsory from age seven to 14 (Grades 1 to 9).
 However, parents are still expected to cover additional costs such as uniforms, stationery and books.

 English is the primary language of instruction in Zambian public schools; children are also required to learn an additional local language, depending on their provincial district.